Yousef-Bulbulia/CometWhoosh/README.md

 ## Hey there, I'm Yousef! 👋

-I'm a 3rd year student at the University of Toronto Mississauga studying computer science and statistics.
+I'm a 3rd year student at the University of Toronto Mississauga studying computer science, mathematics, and statistics.

 ### 💪 Skills
 Java and Python are my go-to languages, although I am familiar with C.